agarwalvipin/open_cfa/docs/LOS/FRA/Reading 29.md

       * **Finite Life (e.g., Patent):** **Amortized** (like depreciation) over its useful life.
 Tested for impairment if indicators exist.
       * **Indefinite Life (e.g., some Trademarks, Goodwill):** Not amortized.
 Tested for **impairment** (a write-down if value drops below carrying amount) at least annually.

-**Costs Always Expensed (IFRS & U.S. GAAP):** Start-up, training, admin overhead, advertising, relocation, termination costs -1400].
+**Costs Always Expensed (IFRS & U.S. GAAP):** Start-up, training, admin overhead, advertising, relocation, termination costs.

 **Analysis:** Capitalizing costs (like IFRS development) results in higher assets and higher initial net income compared to expensing (like U.S. GAAP R\&D).
 Analysts need to be aware of these differences when comparing companies.
-Some analysts adjust financials by removing intangible assets, but it's crucial to consider their real economic value -1402].
+Some analysts adjust financials by removing intangible assets, but it's crucial to consider their real economic value.

 > [\!TIP]
 > **CFA Exam Tip ✍️:** Remember the key IFRS vs. U.S. GAAP difference for R\&D: IFRS *can* capitalize development costs if criteria are met; U.S. GAAP generally expenses both research and development.
 Know that indefinite-lived intangibles (like goodwill) are *not* amortized but *are* tested for impairment annually.